 iPollingTM Results Review

 A poll was created using Peeriosity’s iPolling technology in conjunction with the PeercastTM and it provided some interesting findings.
-The first question asked from the travelers’ perspective, how would they characterize the receipt policy and process at their company.
+The first question asked from the travelers’ perspective, is how would they characterize the receipt policy and process at their company?
 The vast majority (73%) of the companies responded that the overall receipt process was good, with no major complaints from travelers.
 Another 20% indicated that it was cumbersome and needed improvement, while just 7% said it was great, being simple to comply with.

 The second poll question then asked about what best describes where the companies are today with their receipt policy and process.
 Just 46% of companies are satisfied with their current receipt policy and process, with 13% of those having made recent changes and 33% that have not.
 The majority of companies (40%) say they have room for improvement in this area and plan to make changes soon, while the remaining 14% need to improve the policy and process, but currently have no plans to do so.